x0jony/Blackout/README.md

   - Provides all players with a flashlight if they don't have one.
   - Announces the blackout with a cool C.A.S.S.I.E message.
   - Disables all tesla gates.
+- Ends the blackout if all 3 generators are engaged.

 ## Installation
 1. Download the [latest release](https://github.com/x0jony/Blackout/releases/latest) of the plugin from the GitHub repository.